franneck94/Vscode-Python-Config/README.md

 Creates config files with pre-defined settings for modern Python projects in your *workspace*.

-The following files will be created in the local .vscode folder:
+The following files will be created in the local .vscode folder, if one of these files already exists, they *are* overridden:

 - settings.json: Best default settings for Python-related extensions
 - launch.json: Debug config to debug the current Python file
 - tasks.json: Task to run the current Python file

-The following files will be created in the root directory:
+The following files will be created in the root directory, if one of these files already exists, they are  *not* overridden:

 - General IDE Files
   - .editorconfig: Standard file settings (line-feed, insert new-line, etc.)
   - .gitattributes: Gives attributes to pathnames
   - .gitingore: Specifies intentionally untracked files to ignore

+The following files will be created in the root directory, if one of these files already exists, they *are* overridden:

 - Python specific Files
   - .pre-commit-config.yaml: Tools to run on every git commit
   - requirements-dev.txt: List of python packages to install
   - pyproject.toml: General settings for the linters and formatters

-**Note**: If one of these files already exists, they are *overridden*.

-**Hint**: You can also copy the content of the locally generated settings.json file to your global vscode settings.

 ## How to use